-This is the research website for the Guildford Union Workhouse, Guildford War Hospital, Warren Road Hospital and St Luke’s Hospital. – Click on recent posts to find out our latest news…………
+This is the research website of the Guildford Union Workhouse, Guildford War Hospital, Warren Road Hospital and St Luke’s Hospital.

 VISIT OUR EXHIBITION AT THE SPIKE: